Inna-Kot/firstProject/README.md

     3. Frequent User Goals
         3.1.
 As a Frequent User, I want to check if there are any new information/ challenges or any updated news 3.2.
 As a Frequent User, I want to subscribe to the website's news, updates and any changes they will have
-## Design
-    1. Favicon.
-Favicon was created with this website [favicomatic](https://favicomatic.com/) and photo for favicon was chosen here [vector4free](https://www.vector4free.com/)
-    2. CONTENT.
-All content was writted by the developer
-    3. MEDIA.

 # Testing
 1. The W3C Markup Validator and W3C CSS Validator Services were used to validate every page of the project ensure there were no syntax errors in the project.